Adopting a dog from abroad? Make sure you follow the rules

 They went on to call for clear guidelines on animal travel laws and stricter checks on imported rescue dogs “to ensure protection against the importation of exotic diseases that pose a risk to animal and human health in the UK”.

 Lead researcher Dr Carri Westgarth said: “Clearly these animals need our help and can, in many circumstances, make great pets.
-However, some owners have also experienced serious health and behavioural issues and the risk of accidentally importing exotic disease into the UK needs managing better.
+However, some owners have also experienced serious health and behavioural issues with their overseas rescue dog, and the risk of accidentally importing exotic disease into the UK needs managing better.
 I would advise potential adopters to adopt through a reputable organisation that they have thoroughly researched is using the correct importation procedures.”

 Dog Insurance Quote